web-tiki/picture-builder/README.md

 `url` is the original image all the thumbnails should be generated from
-`alt` is the alternative texte for the image
+`alt` is the alternative text for the image
 `thumbParams` defines the sizes of thumbnails, breakpoints and tumbnail compression.
 It is either an array of sizes as shown above, either an id or string that refers to parameters set in the plugin options in backend.

+At this point, the thulb widths and heights must have 5 values and there must be 4 breakpoints.
+The plugin generates 10 thumbnails :
+- 5 thumbnails with the specified sizes
+- 5 thumbnails with these sizes multiplied by 1.5 for HD images (to be displayed on screens with a higher pixel ratio)

 The thumbHeights can be `null` if you only need to specify the width of the thumbnails and keep the aspect ratio of the original image.